mosati/SWE1/README.md

 ###Final Product

-How the final product works is a GUI window appears and the user enters in the desired numbers for the input, the program does the calculations, and then the required output appears in the window.
+The final product launches a GUI window in which the user enters the desired numbers in comma-delimited format (or specifies a text file), the program does the calculations, and then the required output appears in the window.

 How long actually took to complete the project
 * Requirements, Planning, and Design: 45 minutes
-* Coding: 3 Hours
+* Coding: 2.5 Hours
-* Testing and Revision: 2.5 hours
+* Testing and Revision: 1.5 hours
 * Documentation: 40 minutes

-Total time: ~7 hours
+Total time: ~5.5 hours